carcast1900/BombsAwayProject/README.md

 This project was made in 2019 before I knew how to upload it to github.
 The original files I had uploaded are on my old github account that has nothing else on it.
+It has to be run on a VR headset, which I unfortunately don't remember the name of.